Do You Know What’s in Your Drinking Water?

 Once you know what’s in your water, the next step is to figure out what type of water filter is right for you.
 Unfortunately, not all water filters are created equally.
 Do your research and make sure that your choice addresses your actual needs.
 If you’re worried about contaminants such as lead, mercury or pharmaceuticals, you’ll need a system that’s more robust than one only meant to remove chlorine.

 Sadly, the water filtration industry is riddled with dishonest manufacturers that make false and/or misleading claims.
 Choosing a system that has been independently validated by one these trusted labs will ensure that your filter has gone through the rigorous testing protocols that confirm that the performance claims made by a manufacturer are accurate.
 Don’t risk your family’s health by assuming a filter system’s performance claims are true.
+Make sure it is independently tested and certified.

 Step Three: Don’t Forget Your Shower